dynamic-development-studio/.github/profile/README.md

 ## 🛠️ Our Expertise

-* **RedM & RSG-Core:** Advanced Wild West mechanics, immersive interaction systems, robust economies, and dedicated resources built specifically for the RSG-Core architecture.
+* **RedM Ecosystem (RSG, TPZ & VORP):** Advanced Wild West mechanics, immersive interaction systems, robust economies, and dedicated resources built specifically for modern RedM architectures.
 * **Performance First:** Every script we build is written with active resource monitoring in mind (0.00ms idle/active optimization) to ensure maximum server FPS.
 * **Clean Codebase:** Highly organized code structure, making it easy for server owners to configure and adapt to their needs.
 * **Dedicated Support:** We stand behind our products with reliable customer support to assist with integration and queries.